Maryland driver lures seagulls to parking lot, mows them down, killing 10

 Authorities in Maryland were searching Sunday for a person who lured a group of seagulls to a shopping center parking lot before driving over them, killing at least 10 of the birds.

-Officers were alerted on Saturday morning to a report of possible animal cruelty in the suburb of Laurel, between Washington D.C. and Baltimore, the city’s police department said in a statement.
+Officers were alerted Saturday morning to a report of possible animal cruelty in Laurel, between Washington and Baltimore, Laurel police said in a statement.

 The officers discovered that a person had bought a bag of popcorn from a dollar store and emptied it in the parking lot, intentionally attracting a flock of birds, the department said.

-The person then plowed through the seagulls in a car and fled the scene, the statement said.
+The person then plowed through the seagulls in a car and fled, the statement said.

 Authorities provided no other information about the suspect.

-The department posted photos Sunday on its Facebook page of an officer with an injured bird whose wing had been broken in the incident.
-The officer brought the bird to a wildlife rescue center to have the wing mended, the department said.
+The department posted photos Sunday on its Facebook page of an officer with an injured bird whose wing had been broken.
+The officer took the bird to a wildlife rescue center to have the wing mended, the department said.